flix-/keeto-doc/source/getting_started.rst

 Prerequisites
 -------------

-The following packages are needed in order to build/run Keeto:
+The following software packages are needed in order to build/run Keeto:

 * OpenSSH >= 6.2
 * Directory Service